moonslide-app/moonslide/README.md

 })
 ```

-Take a look at all [configuration options](https://revealjs.com/initialization/).
+Take a look at all [configuration options](https://revealjs.com/initialization/) of Reveal.js.

 ### Slide Customization (`slide`)
-If you want to define a wrapper for all slides, e.g., to a header or footer to your presentation, you can provide you custom `slide.html` file.
-The contents of the file will be wrapped around every slide from the presentation individually.
+If you want to define a wrapper for all slides, e.g., to add a header or a footer to your presentations, you can provide a custom `slide.html` file.
+The contents of the file will be wrapped around every slide of the presentation individually.
 There has to be the token `@@content@@` inside the HTML-file, where the slides will be injected.
 Have a look at the `slide.html` file of the standard template, which can be used as a starting point to add a header or a footer.

 ```html
 <div class="slide-wrapper">